‘Should I come to Dhipirri Lodge?’ The answer is a resounding yes.

 Yes – you are more than welcome to bring your camera gear.

-Also, we love to add new photos to our website and social media and we appreciate it when our guests forward their favourite photos to us via email@example.com or simply tag us @dhipirri on Instagram and please use the hashtag #DhipirriBarra when posting.
+Also, we love to add new photos to our website and social media, so we really appreciate it when our guests forward their favourite photos to us.
+You can email them (better quality) via email@example.com or simply tag us @dhipirri on Instagram or on Facebook – please use the hashtag #DhipirriBarra or #Dhipirri when posting.

 Do I need to bring food or linen?